Promising virus vaccine results reported as Trump takes anti-malaria drug

 In a sign of growing confidence in curbing the contagion, New York Governor Andrew Cuomo said he was looking forward to professional sports teams to begin competing again, though without fans in attendance.

 California Governor Gavin Newsom likewise said his state has been in talks with officials of all major sports leagues about a possible fan-free resumption of play.
-But he added that a possible June 1 opening day would depend on development of new safety standards and the prevailing infection rates in California.
+He added that a possible June 1 opening day would depend on development of new safety standards and the prevailing infection rates in California.

 In the San Francisco Bay area, health directors in five counties said manufacturing, retail with curbside pickup and warehouse distribution could reopen, catching up with a similar loosening of restrictions elsewhere across the state 10 days earlier.